Pyo0811/SchoolCode/README.md

 -> SchoolCode/Homework/ToolBox/ToolBox/
-Obtaining triangular number of triangular number and specific  multiple numbers -> SchoolCode/Lecture/week2/day10/TriangleProject/TriangleProject/ D-Day구하기(단, 현재일과 기준일을 입력받는다.)
+Obtaining triangular number of triangular number and specific  multiple numbers -> SchoolCode/Lecture/week2/day10/TriangleProject/TriangleProject/

+D-Day caculation (but, the current day must be given)

 ### week3

-11일차

-실습 D-Day구하기2 : ios/Homework/Day11/Day11/main.m (강사님 예시)
+Day 11

+D-Day caculation2 : SchoolCode/Homework/DdayProject/DdayProject/main.m

-Objective-C 변수 값타입 : NSInteger, CGFloat, BOOL, NSString
+Objective-C variable types : NSInteger, CGFloat, BOOL, NSString

-참조형 타입 : id, ClassName * (모든 객체는 참조형타입)
+Reference types : id, ClassName * (all the object type is a reference type)

-실습 성적총점 및 평균 구하기,구구단 출력하기 ios/Example/Day_Exam/Day_Exam/main.m

-기본 데이터 클래스

-배열 : NSArray, NSMutableArray ... 같은 타입의 자료가 연속적으로 저장된다. 인덱스를 통하여 데이터를 접근, 관리한다.

-NSArray는 id type을 받는 정적배열 객체이다.(Objective-C에서만 사용 가능) @[@1,@2,@3]

-NSMutableArray는 동적배열이다. * list자료형 구조를 가진 배열

-문자열 : NSString Foundtion Framework에 수록 Objective-C에서 사용하는 문자열 @"[문자열]"을 사용함

-숫자형 : NSNumber, NSInteger 등 단, 참조형의 경우에는 실제 연산이 불가능하다. ex)
+practice that calcuating average and total score :  SchoolCode/Lecture/week3/day11/ScoreAvgProject/ScoreAvgProject/main.m multiplication table : SchoolCode/Lecture/week3/day11/GooGooDanProject/GooGooDanProject/main.m

+Reference data types

+Arrays : NSArray, NSMutableArray ...
+The same type of data is stored continuously.
+Access the data through the index.

+NSArary : A static array .(only being used in Objective-c ) @[@1,@2,@3]

+NSMutableArray : A dynamic array. * array which has a list data type.

+String : Contained in NSString foundtion framework.
+Uses @"[string]" from Objective-c

+Number types : NSNumber, NSInteger etc. but, if it is reference type, it can't be operated

     NSNumber @3 + @5 = ?   => (Error)
     NSInteger 3 + 5  = ?   => 8